 Summer is a popular time to hike the Pinnacles in New Zealand but as it’s open year round I would suggest to hike either in spring or autumn.
 This way the weather is much more mild and you’ll avoid the peak heat.
 Winter is also possible but these conditions can bring strong winds and colder temperatures, making it essential to check the forecast before hiking.

-In terms of time of day I can confidently say that hiking at sunrise is an adventure.
-While your time up will be in the dark the sunrises golden light across the landscape is pretty spectacular.
-Sunset I can imagine is equally stunning.
+In terms of time of day, I can confidently say that hiking at sunrise or sunset is an adventure.
+While one way will be in the dark the golden light across the landscape is pretty spectacular.

 No matter what time you decide to visit the Pinnacles, you’ll be happy you did.